MicrosoftDocs/azure-docs/articles/azure-arc/kubernetes/cluster-connect.md

 ### Option 2: Service Account Bearer Token

-1. With kubeconfig file on your machine pointing to the apiserver of your Kubernetes cluster, create a service account in any namespace you desire (following command creates it in the default namespace):
+1. With kubeconfig file pointing to the `apiserver` of your Kubernetes cluster, create a service account in any namespace (following command creates it in the default namespace):

     ```console
     kubectl create serviceaccount admin-user